waveaccounting/ml-challenge-expenses/README.md

 ```
 - Now install the packages in [requirements.txt](https://github.com/asif31iqbal/ml-challenge-expenses/blob/master/requirements.txt)

-- Download the pretrained vector `glove.6B.zip` from [here](https://nlp.stanford.edu/projects/glove/) and extract off the `glove.6B.100d` file into the working directory.
+- Download the pretrained vector `glove.6B.zip` from [here](https://nlp.stanford.edu/projects/glove/) and extract off the `glove.6B.100d` file into the working directory. **Note that this file is not included in the repo since it's too big.
+You do need to download it**

 At this point, you can run `jupter notebook` and run the notebooks interactively.
 You can also run the luigi solution by doing
 ```